Ursus sp. × Canis familiaris

 Though one might suppose that a brown bear would be far too large to mate with a dog, there is a very wide range of geographic variation in the adult size of these animals.
 Nowak (1999, pp. 685-686) states that while brown bears may weigh as much as 780 kg (1720 lbs) on the southern coast of Alaska, elsewhere they can be far smaller.
 For example, the average figure he gives for southern Europe is just 70 kg (154 lbs).
 It does seem, then, that some bears would be within the size range that would allow mating with a large dog.

 Jakob Benjamin Fischer, too, in his Naturgeschichte von Livland (1791, p.
 146), mentions a bear-dog hybrid that was supposedly fertile.
-And he gives the cross in the same direction (female dog/male bear) as does Boaistuau:
+He gives the cross in the same direction as in the account of the Denver hybrid (female dog/male bear), but in the opposite direction from that specified by Boaistuau:

-Of course, nowadays dogs and bears are very rarely kept caged together, and there seem to have been no attempts to cross them by artificial means.
-So it must remain an open question whether the various early reports of this type of hybrid have any basis in fact.
+Of course, nowadays dogs and bears are very rarely kept caged together, and there seem to have been no attempts to cross them by artificial insemination.
+Therefore, in the absence of experimentation, it must remain an open question whether the various early reports of this type of hybrid have any basis in fact.

 See also: Scherren (1907, pp. 432-433).